Can Einstein (rings) surf Gravitational Waves?: Gravitational Waves produced by the lens

 Let us consider a GW propagating along the line of sight from the lens to the observer as depicted in Fig.~\ref{Fig1}.
 The gravitational wave will distort spatial displacements on the plane orthogonal to the direction of propagation, perturbing once more the optical path of the lensed photon.

 To assess quantitatively the impact of these perturbations, let us imagine an observer comoving with the GW emitting a photon $\gamma'$ at a point $C$ perpendicular to the direction of propagation of the GW at a time $t_0$.
 Eventually, this photon will intersect the trajectory of the one emitted by the source $S$ at the point $P'$ at a time $t_1$.
-A simple calculation in the TT gauge \cite{Maggiore:2007ulw} shows that the distance traveled by the photon $\gamma'$ can be written
+A simple calculation in the TT gauge (see for example section 9.1.1 of Ref.~\cite{Maggiore:2007ulw}) shows that the distance traveled by the photon $\gamma'$ can be written